 Courses in astronomy are offered by the Department of Physics and Astronomy.
 No major or minor in astronomy is currently being offered.
 All 100-level AST courses may be applied towards the Natural Science component of the Core general education requirements.

 Course Descriptions

-AST 050 INDEPENDENT STUDY
+AST 050 INDEPENDENT STUDY One to three credit hours

-AST 070 INTERNSHIP
+AST 070 INTERNSHIP Credit hours to be arranged

-AST 259,359,459 FACULTY-STUDENT COLLABORATION
+AST 259,359,459 FACULTY-STUDENT COLLABORATION Credit hours to be arranged